tamersp25/docs/docs/engines/guidelines.md

 The adapter should create a new object, either a TDO or SDO, and upload the file contents as a new input asset.

-**TDOs** When creating a new TDO, use the createTDO mutator and provide the following fields:
+**TDOs:** When creating a new TDO, use the createTDO mutator and provide the following fields:
 * startDateTime: use the date from the "metadata" object in the payload
 * stopDateTime: use the file duration to determine
 * source: source name from the payload